-Object: The object of the game is to gain points by scoring goals.
-The team with the most points at the end of the game, which may last for any time period agreed upon by the two teams-60 minutes is standard-is declared the winner.
+The object of the game is to gain points by scoring goals.
+The team with the most points at the end of the game, which may last for any time period agreed upon by the two teams - 60 minutes is standard - is declared the winner.
 If the score is even at the end of the specified playing time the contest is a draw, unless both teams agree to extend the playing time.
-The game also ends when one team concedes defeat to the other or if all of the members of one team die before the end of play.
+An alternate method is to play until one team reaches a specified score.
+The game also ends when one team concedes defeat to the other.